The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

-Let $X_1$, $X_2$, $X'_1$ and $X'_2$ be two pairs of smooth, orientable, compact $4$-manifolds and let $\gamma_i \subset X_i$ and $\gamma'_i\subset X_i$ be two pairs of embedded circles for $i=1$, $2$.
-Since our manifolds are orientable, these circles admit framings which we will use implicitly (the choice of framings will not be important).
-Furthermore, let $f_i\colon X_i\to X'_i$ be a pair of homeomorphisms such that $(f_i)_*[\gamma_i]=[\gamma'_i]\in\pi_1(X_i)$.
-Then, up to isotopy, we may assume by isotopy extension (\cite{edwards_kirby_1971}), uniqueness of normal bundles (\cite[Chapter 9.3]{freedman_quinn_1990}), and the calculation of the mapping class group of $S^1\times S^2$ \cite{gluck_1962} that the $f_i$ are either the identity map on a tubular neighbourhood of the curve $\gamma_i$ or they are the \emph{Gl\"{u}ck twist} map
+Let $X_1$, $X_2$, $X'_1$ and $X'_2$ be two pairs of smooth, orientable, compact $4$-manifolds and let $\gamma_i \subset X_i$ be a pair of embedded circles for $i=1$, $2$.
+Furthermore, let $f_i\colon X_i\to X'_i$ be a pair of homeomorphisms.
+Since our manifolds are orientable, these circles admit framings which we will use implicitly (the choice will have no affect from the perspective of the Casson-Sullivan invariant).
+Let $\nu \gamma_i$ denote the two tubular neighbourhoods.
+If we use these to perform the connected-sum over a circle $X_1\#_{\gamma_1=\gamma_2}X_2$, and use $f(\nu\gamma_i)$ perform the connected-sum over a circle $X'_1\#_{f_1(\gamma_1)=f_2(\gamma_2)}X'_2$, this gives a connected-sum over a circle homeomorphism

+defined as $f_i$ on $(X_i\sm\nu\gamma_i)$.
+A priori this homeomorphism depends on the choice of framings, but we will ignore these choices and consider any such result the connected-sum over a circle homeomorphism.
+Like with the case of connected-sum homeomorphisms, there is an additional complication when one wants to consider self-homeomorphisms.
+In this case, we must first assume that the $f_i$ map $\gamma_i$ to $\gamma_i$ as free homotopy classes.
+Then, up to isotopy, we may assume by homotopy implies isotopy, isotopy extension \cite{edwards_kirby_1971}, uniqueness of normal bundles (\cite[Chapter 9.3]{freedman_quinn_1990}), and the calculation of the mapping class group of $S^1\times S^2$ \cite{gluck_1962} that the $f_i$ are either the identity map on a tubular neighbourhood of the curve $\gamma_i$ or they are the \emph{Gluck twist} map

 where $\Phi_t$ denotes the (positive) rotation map of $D^3$ around the (oriented) straight line from the south pole to the north pole by an angle of $t$ (we have used the identification $S^1\cong [0,2\pi]/0\sim2\pi$).
-If the homeomorphisms $f_i$ are both of the same type as above (i.e. both are identity maps or both are twist maps on tubular neighbourhoods of $\gamma_i$) we may then define the connect-sum of these homeomorphisms over the curves $\gamma_i$ to be
+If the homeomorphisms $f_i$ are both of the same type as above (i.e.\ both are identity maps or both are twist maps on tubular neighbourhoods of $\gamma_i$) we may then define the connected-sum of these homeomorphisms over the curves $\gamma_i$ to be

+as $f_i$ on $(X_i\sm\nu\gamma_i)$.
+However, there was a choice in how to isotope the $f_i$ such that the homeomorphisms fix the curves $\gamma_i$, and so it is unlikely that the resulting homeomorphism is well-defined, even up to isotopy.
+We will ignore this ambiguity, and whenever we write the connected-sum over a circle for self-homeomorphisms, we shall simply mean one such choice of a homeomorphism.
+The above also generalises to general case, i.e.\ for $X_1$, $X_2$, $X'_1$, $X'_2$ and $\gamma_i\subset X_i$, $\gamma'_i\subset X'_i$ being two pairs of embedded circles, but one has to assume that the homeomorphisms $f_i$ send the free homotopy classes of $\gamma_i$ to $\gamma'_i$.